gotham29/htm-state/demos/uav/doc.md

 **Output file:** `results/uav_sweep/summary_by_type.csv`

 ## Representative live visualizations

+### Live (GIF) preview

+These are short “heartbeat-style” previews of the streaming visualization.

+> If this section is empty on GitHub, it usually means the GIFs weren’t committed (often due to `.gitignore`).

+- `demos/uav/generated/gifs/spike1.gif`
+- `demos/uav/generated/gifs/spike2.gif`
+- `demos/uav/generated/gifs/spike3.gif`

 While the offline sweep provides comprehensive quantitative coverage, a small number of runs are selected for **live streaming visualizations** to build intuition and demonstrate how HTM-State evolves over time.